hllau9/CodingExercise/README.md

 # CodingExercise
-Coding Exercise for one of the job applications.
+The coding exercise for one of the job applications.

+1. AutoFac is used as the IoC container, Dapper as the data access technology.
+2. There are two ways to export list of users into excel and pdf namely by using export functionalities provided by jQuery Datatables and by using my own generic export methods that can take different models.
+3. AutoFac has to be wired up manually for this project as ASP MVC 5 doesn't ship with a default IoC container.
+4. Basic OWIN authentication and claim-based authorization is implemented.

 Future enhancements:
-1. Add basic authentication using OWIN. - completed
-2. Add authorization to restrict access to certain sections. - completed
-3. Configure NLog to log errors to a database.
+1. Configure NLog to log errors to a database.